AjithGeorge/NewmanAsLibraryInNodeProject/README.md

 * Create a new <filename>.js file and add the script
 * Add your collection.json file reference to the script and run using node <filename>.js

+The current project has the capability to re-run the failed tests again without any manual intervention.
+With the help of the other features the functionalities can be extended and a framework can be developed if the need arise.
+All the capabilites of a test framework can be included to the library.

 Newman can be easily used within your JavaScript projects as a Node.js module.
 The entire set of Newman CLI functionality is available for programmatic use as well.
 ```js
 const newman = require('newman'); // require newman in your project